simsam8/inf367_mandatory2/report.md

 The second circuit is the implementation of IBM's Real Amplitudes.
 This uses a rotational encoding by Rx gates, and each subsequent layer contains Ry gates and entanglements(cx gates), followed up by full measurement.
+We thought it would be interesting to see how this circuit compared to our own circuits and use it as some sort of baseline.

 ![Circuit 2: Real Amplitudes](images/circuit2.png)

 ## Circuit/Model 3:

-In this circuit, I have created a variation of the "Real Amplitudes" ansatz with several customizations to enhance data representation and entanglement.
-I use Hadamard gates and $R_z$ rotations for feature encoding on each qubit, ensuring that input data is represented in the quantum states.
-In each layer, I’ve added both $R_x$ and $R_y$ rotations with adjustable parameters on each qubit, providing increased flexibility.
-Additionally, I expanded the entanglement pattern by including multiple CX gates between adjacent qubits, as well as an extra CX gate between qubits 1 and 2 in each layer.
+In this circuit we have created a variation of the "Real Amplitudes" ansatz with several customizations to enhance data representation and entanglement.
+We use Hadamard gates and $R_z$ rotations for feature encoding on each qubit, ensuring that input data is represented in the quantum states.
+In each layer, We have added both $R_x$ and $R_y$ rotations with adjustable parameters on each qubit, providing increased flexibility.
+Additionally, we expanded the entanglement pattern by including multiple CX gates between adjacent qubits, as well as an extra CX gate between qubits 1 and 2 in each layer.
 These modifications make the circuit more expressive and better suited to capture complex patterns in the data.

 ![Circuit 3](images/circuit3.png)